KaitoXylon/PlantMonitoringSystem/README.md

 ## Future Plan

-- Currently working on the AI anaysis for accurate prdiction and advice.
+- Currently working on the AI anaysis for accurate prediction and advice.